bil0u/cita-bot/README.md

 ## Regular use

 1. Fill your customer data in `customers.py`.
 See [documentation](./docs/customers.md)
+2. Eventually update chrome and webdrivers using `pipenv run setup:update`
-2. Run `pipenv run start` or `pipenv run start:autofill`, and follow the voice instructions.
+3. Run `pipenv run start` or `pipenv run start:autofill`, and follow the voice instructions.